stevearc/overseer.nvim/README.md

 https://user-images.githubusercontent.com/506791/189036898-05edcd62-42e7-4bbb-ace2-746b7c8c567b.mp4

 If you don't see any tasks from `:OverseerRun`, it might mean that your task runner is not yet supported.
 There is currently support for VS Code tasks, make, npm, cargo, and some others.
-If yours is not supported, ([request support here](https://github.com/stevearc/overseer.nvim/issues/new/choose)).

 If you want to define custom tasks for your project, I'd recommend starting with [the tutorials](doc/tutorials.md).